 The cost of bad data is pretty high.
 If you’re using bad data in your analytics, then you’re likely to make bad decisions based on it.
 Given that data is now considered to be every organization’s most valuable asset, it’s worth investing the time to make sure it’s as accurate and reliable as possible.
 And looking at your data integrity is a great place to start.

 How does data integrity differ from data quality?

 First of all, let’s consider the difference between data integrity and data quality.
 Data integrity is the completeness, accuracy, consistency, timeliness and compliance of the data within your systems.
-Data integrity includes: physical integrity, which means that the data is stored on a safe, reliable physical platform; logical integrity, which means that data is accurate and correct, and unchanged, even if it is used in different contexts in a relational database; and compliance, which means that data meets necessary compliance standards, such as the standards for GDPR.
+Data integrity includes: physical integrity, which means that the data is stored on a safe, reliable physical platform; logical integrity, which means that data is accurate and correct, and unchanged, even if it is used in different contexts in a relational database; and compliance, which means that data meets and maintains necessary compliance standards, such as the standards for GDPR.

 - Reasonability Does the data reasonably meet the criteria established for it?